Continuing Low-dose Aspirin with Peptic Ulcer Bleeding

-After successful treatment of acute peptic ulcer bleeding with endoscopic control and intravenous pantoprazole, patients who had previously been taking low-dose aspirin for established cardiovascular or cerebrovascular disease were randomized to either continue it or receive placebo; all continued oral pantoprazole for 8 weeks.
-The study extended over 3 years, enrolling 156 patients of 246 identified with aspirin-related bleeding in a total of 3412 treated for GI bleeding in a tertiary university endoscopy center.
+After successful treatment of acute peptic ulcer bleeding with endoscopic control and intravenous pantoprazole, patients who had previously been taking low-dose aspirin for established cardiovascular or cerebrovascular disease were randomized to either continue it or receive placebo; all continued oral pantoprazole for eight weeks.
+The study, extended over three years, enrolled 156 patients of 246 identified with aspirin-related bleeding from a total of 3,412 treated for GI bleeding in a tertiary university endoscopy center.

-Recurrent GI bleeding occurred in 10.3% (8 patients) of the aspirin group compared to 5.4% (4 patients) in the placebo group (a 50% increase), although this would have been a smaller increase if 2 additional patients in the placebo group who died from GI bleeding had not been excluded according to the strict study criteria.
+Recurrent GI bleeding occurred in 10.3% (eight patients) of the aspirin group, compared to 5.4% (four patients) in the placebo group (a 50% increase), although this would have been a smaller increase if two additional patients in the placebo group who died from GI bleeding had not been excluded according to the strict study criteria.
 Transfusion rates were similar between the two groups, suggesting similar severity of bleeding episodes.
-All-cause mortality at 30 days was lower in the aspirin group at 1.3% compared to 12.9% for the placebo group; mortality from cardiovascular, cerebrovascular, and GI complications was 1.3% for the aspirin group compared to 10.3% for the placebo group.
-Within the 8-week follow-up, only 1 death occurred in the aspirin group from congestive heart failure; 10 deaths in the placebo group included 5 from cardiovascular events, 3 from GI complications, and 2 from pneumonia.
+All-cause mortality at 30 days was lower in the aspirin group at 1.3%, compared to 12.9% for the placebo group; mortality from cardiovascular, cerebrovascular, and GI complications was 1.3% for the aspirin group, compared to 10.3% for the placebo group.
+Within the eight-week follow-up, only one death occurred in the aspirin group from congestive heart failure; 10 deaths in the placebo group included five from cardiovascular events, three from GI complications, and two from pneumonia.

-Despite the known benefits of prophylactic daily low-dose aspirin in cardiovascular and cerebrovascular disease, it does increase peptic ulcer bleeding, and its use requires a risk/benefit analysis between the different organ systems.1 When patients develop acute peptic ulcer bleeding and the aspirin is stopped, clinicians are faced with the dilemma of whether to resume the aspirin prophylaxis, and when that should occur.
+Despite the known benefits of prophylactic daily low-dose aspirin in cardiovascular and cerebrovascular disease, it does increase peptic ulcer bleeding, and its use requires a risk/benefit analysis between the different organ systems.1 When patients develop acute peptic ulcer bleeding and the aspirin is stopped, clinicians are faced with the dilemma of whether to resume the aspirin prophylaxis, as well as when that should occur.

 This small study supports resumption of low-dose aspirin as soon as the cardiovascular risks outweigh the GI risks.
-An accompanying editorial makes a case for resumption within 7 days of the treated bleeding episode, along with continuation of proton-pump inhibitors for at least 8 weeks, based on the observation that thrombotic events often occur as soon as 7-10 days after aspirin withdrawal.2 The study was stopped after 8 weeks, and thus did not provide further information beyond that time.
+An accompanying editorial makes a case for resumption within seven days of the treated bleeding episode, along with continuation of proton-pump inhibitors for at least eight weeks, based on the observation that thrombotic events often occur as soon as 7-10 days after aspirin withdrawal.2 This study was stopped after eight weeks and, thus, did not provide further information beyond that time.